yehoshuadimarsky/bcpandas/README.md

 ### Overview
 Reading and writing data from pandas DataFrames to/from a SQL database is very slow using the built-in `read_sql` and `to_sql` methods, even with the newly introduced `execute_many` option.
 For Microsoft SQL Server, a far far faster method is to use the BCP utility provided by Microsoft.
 This utility is a command line tool that transfers data to/from the database and flat text files.

 This package is a wrapper for seamlessly using the bcp utility from Python using a pandas DataFrame.
-Despite the IO hits, the fastest option by far is saving the data to a CSV file in the file system and using the bcp utility to transfer the CSV file to SQL Server.
+Despite the IO hits, the fastest option by far is saving the data to a CSV file in the file system and using the bcp utility to transfer the CSV file to SQL Server. **Best of all, you don't need to know anything about using BCP at all!**

 ### Existing Solutions